View Cart

 Ryan Massad

-Ryan Massad is an artist, graphic designer, and multi-instrumentalist singer-songwriter from Portland, Oregon.
-His debut album Alone & Overdressed came out in 2017, and its follow-up Weekend Room was released March 13, 2020.
+Ryan Massad is a multi-instrumentalist singer-songwriter from Portland, Oregon.
+His debut solo album Alone & Overdressed arrived in 2017, and its follow-up Weekend Room was released March 13, 2020.
+Throwing genre and expectation into the home recording blender, Massad is at his best when serving up a variegated spread of songs for your listening pleasure.

 Read more »